anuzzzzz/cloudtrail-llm-forensics/CAPSTONE_JOURNEY.md

    - Use their own company's proprietary logs
    - Or they just don't do this kind of research

-**Verdict:** I'm stuck.
+**Verdict:** We're stuck.
 No good labeled data exists.

 ---

-### Week 2-3: Maybe I Can Generate Synthetic Data?
+### Week 2-3: Maybe We Can Generate Synthetic Data?

-Since real data doesn't exist, what if I just... make some?
+Since real data doesn't exist, what if we just... make some?

-**The idea:** Use AWS to generate my own CloudTrail logs:
+**The idea:** Use AWS to generate our own CloudTrail logs:
 1. Set up a test AWS account
 2. Simulate attacks (run malicious commands)
 3. Record the CloudTrail events
-4. Label them myself since I know what I did
+4. Label them ourselves since we know what we did

-**What I tried:**
+**What we tried:**

 1. **AWS Free Tier Testing**
    - Created test IAM users